Skip to main content

 Disclaimers: When using the historical credit score files, it is important for users to understand the following information on the data contained in the files.

-1. The credit scores contained in the historical credit score files are generated by Equifax, Experian, and TransUnion based on the archive credit data from that credit bureau.
-We do not make any representations or warranties concerning the quality, accuracy, or completeness of the historical data generated by these third parties or the adequacy or suitability of the historical credit score files for any use or purpose.
+1. Historical credit score files contain FICO Score 10T and VantageScore 4.0 scores generated by Equifax, Experian, and TransUnion, each using the applicable bureau’s archived credit data.
+We do not make any representations or warranties concerning the quality, accuracy, or completeness of the historical data from these third parties or the adequacy or suitability of the historical credit files for any use or purpose.

 2. The type, content, format, structure, and quality of this data depends on how this data was collected and stored at the specific time the archive was created.
 This may be a different time than the time at which the credit report used at origination was generated for the loans included in the files.
 This difference in timing may lead to differences in credit scores between the archive credit data and the origination credit data.